bagherilab/carcade_mapping_design_space/README.md

 The data processing pipeline progresses through the following stages, each of which has a corresponding folder with code required for this stage in the `scripts/` directory.
 Prior to entering this pipeline, output `.json` files are grouped by replicates (differing seeds of the same simulation setup) and compressed into `.tar.xz` files

 + **parse** - processes the CARCADE compressed output `.tar.xz` files into `.pkl` files with specific data structure for easy parsing
-+ **analyze** - analyzes the parsed `.pkl` files for simulaton information over time for all cell types (outputs `.pkl` files); this stage is used to collect the following types of simulation information:
++ **analyze** - analyzes the parsed `.pkl` files for simulation information over time for all cell types (outputs `.pkl` files); this stage is used to collect the following types of simulation information:
   - **cells** - cell counts, cell state counts/fractions, cell volumes, average cell cycle length, etc. This can be done for all cells (**cells**) or for only cells that share a location with at least one cancer cell (**sharedlocs**)
   - **environment** - molecule/nutrient concentrations over time
   - **spatial** - cell counts across simulation radius over time